Property Law in Thailand: Legal Structures for Foreign Ownership, Control, and Long-Term Use

 Legal Requirements for Foreign Condominium Ownership under Property Law in Thailand

-Under Section 19 of the Condominium Act, a foreign national may own a condominium unit if three conditions meet :
+Section 19 of the Condominium Act B.E.
+2522 (1979) allows a foreign national to own a condominium unit if three conditions are satisfied:

-1.The total foreign ownership in the building does not exceed 49% of the total sellable area of all units combined,
+Foreign Ownership Quota: Total foreign ownership in the building must not exceed 49% of the total sellable area of all units combined.

 Building Ownership: A Legal Right Separate from Land under Property Law in Thailand

-Property law in Thailand recognizes that ownership of land and ownership of buildings can, in certain cases, be separated.
-This distinction is crucial for foreign nationals who may not legally own the land beneath a structure but may still hold legal ownership of the building itself.
+Property law in Thailand recognizes that ownership of land and ownership of buildings can, in certain cases, separate.
+This distinction is crucial for foreign nationals who cannot legally own the land beneath a structure but can still hold legal ownership of the building itself.

 According to Section 456 of the Civil and Commercial Code, a contract for the sale or construction of a building does not necessarily transfer ownership of the land it stands on.
-If clearly stated in the agreement and registered appropriately, the building can be owned independently from the land.
+If the agreement clearly states it and parties register it appropriately, the buyer can own the building independently from the land.

-In practice, this legal right is exercised when:
+In practice, people exercise this legal right when:

-- A Thai spouse owns the land and the foreign spouse finances and registers ownership of the house separately;
+• A Thai spouse owns the land while the foreign spouse finances and registers ownership of the house separately.

-To secure building ownership under Property Law in Thailand, the construction must be authorized by a building permit, and ownership should be registered at the Land Office, preferably with clear reference to the separation of ownership in the lease or land-use agreement.
-This legal structure is particularly useful in combination with leasehold or usufruct arrangements.
+To secure building ownership under Property Law in Thailand, the owner must obtain a building permit and register ownership at the Land Office, preferably with clear reference to the separation of ownership in the lease or land-use agreement.
+This legal structure proves particularly useful when combined with leasehold or usufruct arrangements.

 Get expert legal guidance.